 The RV Show was at Dallas Market Hall on February 19th through the 22nd.

 The major players in the Dallas area were all there like Blue Compass, United RV, McClains, Holiday World, and Vogt.
-NIRV center was there with their motorhome lineup.
+NIRV center was also there with their motorhome lineup.

-I noticed nothing really new or innovative since the last show with the except of the bathrooms going back to a normal size.
+I noticed nothing really new or innovative since the last show with the exception of the bathrooms going back to a normal size.
 A few years ago, it seemed like huge bathrooms were the “In” thing.
 That’s unrealistic in my view.
 No one lives in their bathroom.

-We didn’t see anything that blew our socks off.
+The long and the short is that we didn’t see anything that blew our socks off.

 Alliance Delta was at the show.
 They had a nice mix of trailers.
 We saw our salesman from last year, Chipper, a great guy and he was having a good sales day.
 On a side note – It looks like quite a few of the manufacturers are moving to the interior colors that we first saw in the Delta.